I have seen some really weird excuses from Bong for not trying entrepreneurship. So let me share the top excuses. No 4 will blow your mind.

 1. I have a loan

-Loan is a social trap because if your friend books a new flat, you tend to be doing the same as well.
-Same thing goes for the car as well and if you are moved by these social trap so early in your career, you will have tough time as an entrepreneur.
-Once you have a loan I know it is difficult to be an entrepreneur but then is having a loan a reason not be an entrepreneur or it is just an excuse.
+The loan is a social trap.
+If your friend books a new flat, you tend to be doing the same as well.
+The same thing goes for the car.
+If you are moved by these social traps so early in your career, you will have a tough time as an entrepreneur.
+Once you have a loan, I know it isn’t easy to be an entrepreneur.
+However, it has a loan not to be an entrepreneur, or it is just an excuse.

 So it is more of an excuse.

-But if you look at the career graph of any employee, it is bound to get into a stable job after say 2 or 3 switches.
-Normally people don’t change companies, they change managers and so in few years, you are bound to be into a stable job.
+But if you look at an employee’s career graph, it is bound to get into a stable job after, say 2 or 3 switches.
+Normally people don’t change companies; they change managers, so you are bound to be into a stable job in a few years.

-Now if you are with the same person some other time, he may be complaining about the politics he is facing in the job.
-So actually it is fear of failure that is an excuse.
+If you are with the same person, he may be complaining about the politics he is facing in the job.
+So actually, it is fear of failure.
+That is an excuse.

 Wow.
 Looks so true.

-So if you follow up with the next question like what kind of business are you talking about and what kind of capital do you need?
+So if you follow up with the next question like what kind of business are you talking about?
+What kind of capital do you need?

-So then I have shared how you can start an online business without investing a single penny and they say they don’t want to be doing those.
+I have shared how you can start an online business without investing a single penny, and they say they don’t want to be doing those.

 Another excuse is that your answer would have been something different from every business if you had considered some business.

-4. Bengali’s don’t have it in their DNA
+4. Bengali’s don’t have entrepreneurship in their DNA

-I remember this was asked in a discussion panel in one of the B-School and so I asked the person what kind of salary do you expect after he passes out of this college.
+I remember this was asked in a discussion panel in one of the B-School.
+So I asked the person what kind of salary you expect after he passes out of this college.

 So I asked him if he has to take up entrepreneurship, he will have to make anything above 500,000 per year to convince his family.

-I asked him that for a Marwadi or Gujarati, if the person joins the family business he could easily make double or triple of what you would are expecting in your job.
-So yours is an expectation and for him it is guaranteed.
+I asked him that for a Marwadi or Gujarati if the person joins the family business, he could easily make double or triple what you would expect in your job.
+So yours is an expectation, and for him, it is guaranteed.
 So now what you think will be more difficult; Convince Bengali family or Marwadi and Gujarati?

-So actually it is nothing to do with DNA or anything but it is all in the mind.
+So actually, it is nothing to do with DNA or anything, but it is all in mind.

-5. The environment is not suitable for business
+5. The environment is not suitable for entrepreneurship

-My friends are more related to technology sector and so if I ask them, is the environment suitable for a job?
+My friends are more related to the technology sector.
+So if I ask them, is the environment suitable for a job?

 The answer is always hmmm.

-Every body knows that job market is getting tougher and tougher.
-Once you move higher in an organization, you have more chances of being sacked because your output may not be increasing at the rate you expect your salary to.
-So you may be offered a position that you may not like to be working on and there is very little you can do anything about it anyway.
+Everybody knows that the job market is getting tougher and tougher.
+Once you move higher in an organization, you have more chances of being sacked because your output may not increase at the rate you expect your salary.
+So you may be offered a position that you may not like to be working on, and it is very little you can do anything about it anyway.

-So if you expect someone will serve you in a silver platter an opportunity of a lifetime to be an entrepreneur, you are asking for too much.
+So if you expect someone will serve you on a silver platter an opportunity of a lifetime to be an entrepreneur, you are asking for too much.

-There can be 100 reasons but not a single excuse.
-Humans by nature are full of excuses and excuses for entrepreneurship is everywhere.
+There can be 100 reasons, but not a single excuse.
+Humans, by nature, are full of excuses, and excuses for entrepreneurship are everywhere.
 See it in the article here at entrepreneur.com.
 So if Bong has an excuse for not being an entrepreneur, there is nothing wrong with it.